koropits/academic-webiste/content/publication/ARRE paper/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: conditionally accepted by *Annual Review of Resource Economics*
-publication_short:  conditionally accepted by *Annual Review of Resource Economics*
+publication_short: Annual Review of Resource Economics

-abstract: This article reviews recent economic findings on the causal effects of temperature on labor productivity.
-The impact of temperature shocks on micro-level worker and plant productivity is a core channel in explaining temperature effects on aggregate economic output at the macro-level.
-Besides physiological effects revealed in scientific studies, economic studies also find negative effects of temperature on mental productivity, including cognition performance, learning, and consequential decisions.
-The effectiveness of adaptation is inconsistent in macro and micro findings.
-Adaptation is found to be almost futile at the regional scale, but indeed alleviates temperature damage in various micro-level contexts.
-We highlight the distributional effects of temperature, and early-life exposure to extreme temperatures causes long-standing effects in adulthood.
-We propose some limitations of existing studies and provide several key points fo future work.
+abstract: This article reviews recent economic studies on the causal effects of temperature on labor productivity.
+The negative effects of extreme temperatures are widespread, and the magnitudes of the impact differ across social and economic factors.
+In addition to physical outputs, extreme temperatures also impair mental productivity, including cognition and learning.
+In-utero exposure  to extreme temperatures has profound effects on human development.
+While the literature has detected various adaptation strategies, the conclusions are mixed.
+We discuss some limitations of existing studies and propose several directions for future research.

 tags: []